flashquartermaster/Give-For-Free/README.md

 ### How do I get set up? ###

 * Its an Ionic 1 project so 'npm' installing should do it
+* You will need to create a free AdMob account with Google and some Ad Units to add to the data to ensure that the right money is tracked

 ### Contribution guidelines ###